-How much a body can move?
+How much a body can change its orbit?
 What are the secular effects?
-Typically, the Yarkovsky/YORP force can push a 10-m meteoroid by 0.1-0.2 AU, before being disrupted by a random collision with another body.
+Typically, the Yarkovsky/YORP force can push a 10-m meteoroid's semimajor axis by 0.1-0.2 AU, before being disrupted by a random collision with another body.
 Similarly, a small 1-km Main-Belt asteroid can move by 0.05 AU (within its collisional lifetime).
 These are certainly significant shifts, comparable to the distances between major resonances or to the sizes of asteroid families (i.e., the prominent concentrations of asteroids in the proper-element space).
 They give a hint that the Yarkovsky/YORP effect plays an important role in the evolution of small Solar-System bodies.